1. Home

 The mid-20th century saw a decline in passenger rail travel, driven by the increasing popularity of automobiles and the rapid growth of airline travel.
 By the 1950s, the bustling activity that had characterized Union Station began to wind down.
 The once-grand halls echoed with the footsteps of fewer and fewer travelers as the dominance of rail transportation waned.

-In 1963, Savannah Union Station closed its doors, marking the end of an era.
-Unfortunately, at a time when historic preservation was not as valued as it is today, the station was demolished in 1964 to make way for the construction of the Interstate 16 connector, part of the nation's expanding highway system.
+Unfortunately, at a time when historic preservation was not as valued as it is today, the station was demolished in 1963 to make way for the construction of the Interstate 16 connector (Earl T. Shinhoster Interchange), part of the nation's expanding highway system.
 This decision was met with some local opposition, but progress and modern convenience took precedence over preservation.

 While Savannah Union Station no longer stands, its legacy endures in several ways.
 The station was an architectural marvel that demonstrated early 20th-century design and engineering prowess.
 It was a testament to the power of cooperation among competing railway companies, setting a precedent for future developments in transportation infrastructure across the United States.